defiant00/dnd/README.md

   * mini bag of holding
   * is own deity
   * Meredith is the one who sent him on this quest.
 He doesn't like her.
-* ? the elven druid
+* Reyna the elven druid
+  * Abandoned? at a young age
+  * Told to keep her heritage a secret
+  * Vaguely remembers a location, not sure if if was her home or some dream/vision she had
+  * Raised by a gnome druid who then passed away
+    * Highly attached to the forest where she was raised
+  * Likes to people watch, but not great socially

 ### NPCs

-* starting town
+* Brookhaven
   * Floria the halfling mayor
     * 3'5", in her 40s
     * neutral good
     * wants: the town's best interests, being self-sufficient
     * fears: losing people's trust, her citizens getting hurt
-  * Phil the human paladin guard
+  * Rowan the human paladin guard
     * 6'3", heavyset, mostly muscle, in his 50s
     * neutral good
     * a trusted lieutenant, would be captain of the guard but he'd rather not be in charge